 - 3 sought-after commemorative crowns – the 1953 Coronation Crown, the 1960 New York Exhibition Crown and the 1965 Churchill Crown issued in honour of Britain’s wartime Prime Minister, Winston Churchill.

 - A special fact card reliving key events from the year the coin was minted.

-- Plus a deluxe glass top wooden display chest with lock and key, yours at no extra charge.
+- Plus a deluxe glass top wooden display chest with a lock and key that will safely hold your coins.
+It’s yours at no extra charge.

-This collection allows you the convenience of building it item-by-item with a gradual payment plan.
+This collection of 117 coins allows you the convenience of building it item-by-item with a gradual payment plan.
 Coins will be sent directly to your home at the rate of four coins every month.